See Trip Ideas

 Honour Samuel de Champlain, the ‘father of New France’ at the annual Rendezvous Champlain in Penetanguishene and at Festival Café-Heritage in Sudbury.
 Revel in Francophone music, culture and history at la Nuit sure l’etang music festival or La Slague in Sudbury, Festival franco-ontarien in Ottawa or at Festival du loup, in Lafontaine near Midland.

 History buffs can witness the past unfold at faithful re-enactments of War of 1812 battles or enjoy military music and spectacle at Fort Henry's Sunset Ceremonies.

 Take in music, food, dance, sports and pageantry at the Glengarry Highland Games in Maxville, estimated to be one of the largest in the world.
 Explore all things Scottish at the Fergus Scottish Festival and Highland Games or the Kincardine Scottish Festival.
-Celebrate the Celtic spirit at the Cambridge Highland Games or at the North Lanark Highland Games.
+Celebrate the Celtic spirit at the Cambridge Scottish Festival or at the North Lanark Highland Games.